MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/linked-servers/set-up-troubleshoot-linked-server.md

 This article describes how to set up a linked server from a computer that is running Microsoft SQL Server to an Oracle database and provides basic troubleshooting steps for common errors you may experience when you set up a linked server to Oracle.
 Most of the information in this article is applicable to environments that are configured to use Microsoft OLEDB Provider for Oracle (MSDAORA).
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 Instead, use Oracle's OLE DB provider.

-For more information on configuring a linked server using Oracle's OLEDB provider review [How to get up and running with Oracle and Linked Servers](https://techcommunity.microsoft.com/t5/sql-server-support/how-to-get-up-and-running-with-oracle-and-linked-servers/ba-p/318636).
+For more information on configuring a linked server using Oracle's OLEDB provider, review [How to get up and running with Oracle and Linked Servers](https://techcommunity.microsoft.com/t5/sql-server-support/how-to-get-up-and-running-with-oracle-and-linked-servers/ba-p/318636).

 > [!IMPORTANT]
 > The current version of the Microsoft ODBC Driver for Oracle complies with the ODBC 2.5 specification, while the OLE DB Provider for Oracle is a native Oracle 7 OCI API provider.
 Both the driver and provider use the SQL*Net Client (or Net8 client for Oracle 8x) and the Oracle Call Interface (OCI) library, and other Oracle client components, to connect to Oracle databases and retrieve data.
 The Oracle client components are important, and must be configured correctly to successfully connect to Oracle databases using both the driver and the provider.